endeavouros-arm/images/README.md

 enosLinuxARM-rpi-latest.img.xz and enosLinuxARM-rpi-latest.img.xz.sha512sum <br />
 If you want Odroid N2 image, subsitute odroid-n2 for rpi.

-In a terminal window, cd into the directory the images were downloaded to.
+In a terminal window, cd into the directory the images were downloaded to. <br />
-$ sha512sum -c enosLinuxARM-rpi-latest..img.xz.sha512sum
+$ sha512sum -c enosLinuxARM-rpi-latest..img.xz.sha512sum <br />
 should show image check is OK

 Now use your favorite image burning app to transfer the img.xz file